jarosado0911/refactoredCPPNeuronMesher/README.md

 [![Quality Gate](https://sonarcloud.io/api/project_badges/quality_gate?project=jarosado0911_refactoredCPPNeuronMesher)](https://sonarcloud.io/summary/new_code?id=jarosado0911_refactoredCPPNeuronMesher)
 ## Overview

-**refactoredCPPNeuronMesher** is a C++ toolkit for analyzing neuron geometries and generating computational meshes from neuron morphology data (primarily in the `.swc` format).
+**CPPNeuronMesher** is a C++ toolkit for analyzing neuron geometries and generating computational meshes from neuron morphology data (primarily in the `.swc` format).
 The project provides both command-line tools for mesh operations, and a lightweight OpenGL-based 3D viewer for visualizing neuron structures.

 Main features include:
 - Parsing and analyzing neuron morphologies in `.swc` format.